pinout-xyz/Pinout.xyz/src/en/overlay/letstrust-tpm.md

   };
 ```

-Per default CE1 is used as chip select, CE0 can also be used by resoldering a 0-ohm resistor.
+Per default CE1 is used as chip select, CE0 can also be used by re-soldering a 0-ohm resistor.

 A full dts overlay is available <a href="https://www.letstrust.de/uploads/letstrust-tpm-overlay.dts">here</a>,
-or you can also find a precompiled image with TPM support and the complete build-instructions at <a href=https://www.letstrust.de>letstrust.de</a>.
+or you can also find a pre-compiled image with TPM support and the complete build-instructions at <a href=https://www.letstrust.de>letstrust.de</a>.